Mom, guess what turned 15?

 - Ambitious.
 Josh wants to go to a good college.
 Mind: ambitious

 - Workaholic.
 Josh has way over-studied for that exam!
 Mind: workaholic, industrious, over-works

 So, if we repertorize these rubrics, what remedy do we come up with?
 That’s right, Carcinosin!

 For a longer look at Carcinosin, see “Revisiting: What Remedy Is Marge Simpson”.
 Now, what remedy state does Josh go into when he’s told he can’t take his chemistry test?
 Let’s list the elements of the case:

 - Betrayal.
 His own brother hung him out to dry.
 Mind: ailments from friendship deceived

 What remedy state is this?
 That’s right, Ignatia!
 What’s the big Ignatia sign to look for?
 Loss of emotional control!

 But you might say, “But Elaine, why did Josh accept Drake’s apology in the end?”
-Well, if you watched the video, you saw that initially he didn’t!
+Well, if you watched the video (and unfortunately, you couldn’t), you saw that initially he didn’t!
 Mr. Roland said, “Josh, do you want to talk to Drake?” and Josh said, “No”.
 It took a long time!
 So, “Unmoved by apologies”!

 - Aversion to responsibility.
 Mind: responsibility, aversion to